lucasbrasilino/net2axis/README.md

 * A verilog module (`hdl/net2axis.v`), which models network IP cores and generates Master AXI-Stream transactions.

+For the verilog module there are two options: package net2axis module as an (Vivado's) IP, or instantiate it in RTL.
+Both options will be covered latter on.

 The following picture shows the net2axis workflow:

 ```